13 minsPublished on 7/27/2022

 2. Can I mine Bitcoin using a smartphone?

-Theoretically, yes.
-But practically, no. The energy requirements for mining operations cannot be fulfilled by a smartphone or even a regular computer for that matter.
-It is only through mining rigs that one can successfully mine Bitcoin today.
+Theoretically, yes you could use a smartphone to mine Bitcoin.
+But practically, no you cannot.
+The energy requirements for mining operations cannot be fulfilled by a smartphone or even a regular computer for that matter.
+It is only through specialized mining rigs that one can successfully mine BTC today.

 3. Why does mining use so much energy?

-The process of mining Bitcoin involves solving complex puzzles and achieving Proof-of-ork consensus by making billions of random guesses.
+The process of mining Bitcoin involves solving complex puzzles and achieving Proof of Work consensus by making billions of random guesses.
 This requires immense computing power, so mining rigs need to make use of large amounts of electricity.

 4. How does mining confirm transactions?